Amik24/ece-webtech-2023-fall-gr01-03/README.md

 * **Comment creation and display**
   * Grade: *4/4*
   * Comments: *The user can make a comment/request to the website using it's email adress first name and last name and is then accessible as all your other comments for you and the admin on your profile*
-  * Task feedback: *Facultative, how did you find the task (difficulty, pertinence...)*
+  * Task feedback: *We started by this contacts form to use db so it was a great task to train on how to use databse and databse oauth and RLS*
 * **Post modification and removal**
   * Grade: *4/4*
-  * Comments: *Every can remove or edit each of it's rating and comments post on each film in it's reviexs section and it will be applied to the database and therefore be persistent*
+  * Comments: *Every authenticated user can remove or edit each of it's rating and comments post on each film in it's reviews section and it will be applied to the database and therefore be persistent*
+  * Task feedback: *Using supabase db to train to delete, edit, ... and make those types of queries was great.*
 * **Search**
   * Grade: *6/6*
   * Comments: *We incorporated a search engige through a movie database on the server side using an external API as movie database, working with an environnement key*